LogoLogo

 The order execution bot is public for anyone that wants to run it and earn rewards (binary options execution bot will soon be available).

 To run it, you need to create a .env file and type in the variables as shown in .env.example.
 You will need MATIC/ETH to pay for gas fees.
-For more info and help on how to run the bot check out the #bot-runners channel in our Discord server.
+For more info and help on how to run the bot check out the #bot-runners channel in our.
 An execution bot can also be coded by anyone to earn rewards for executing specific orders for traders.

 executeLimitOrder() will reward you with 0.01% of the position size. limitClose() will reward you with 0.01% of the position size. liquidatePosition() will reward you with 0.01% of the position size.